 Profile: Lorna graduated as an Occupational Therapist in 2001 in Glasgow, Scotland.
 Since then she has worked with clients from a wide range of diagnoses including amputations, neurology rehabilitation, orthopaedics, mental health, equipment prescription, home modifications and assistive technology.
 Lorna has a keen interest in adaptations to the home environment that increase an individual’s independence and enable them to remain in their homes.

-Profile: Laura graduated from Kings College London and started her career working in a variety of settings including neurological, respiratory and geriatric rehabilitation.
-After working abroad for 7 months as an orthopaedic physiotherapist in Malawi, Africa, she returned to London to work in major hospitals as a senior musculoskeletal physiotherapist, both in the National Health System and in a private clinic.
+Profile: LLaura graduated from Kings College London and started her career working in a variety of settings including neurological, respiratory and geriatric rehabilitation.
+She soon realised her ambition was to work with out-patient clients and moved to London to work in major hospitals as a senior musculoskeletal physiotherapist, both in the National Health System and in a private clinic.

 Profile: After graduating from the University of Birmingham, UK in 1998, Lynsey has gained experience across most clinical areas, working in inpatient, outpatient and community settings within the public and private sectors.
 She has enhanced her knowledge and skills through extensive ongoing professional development and completing post-graduate courses in the management of musculoskeletal and neurological conditions, including Bobath and Clinical Pilates.
 She has worked in the area of home visiting since 2006, providing specialised hospital substitution and rehabilitation services in clients' homes.
 Lynsey has particular interests in the management of musculoskeletal and neurological conditions and is committed to providing high quality rehabilitation and falls prevention services in a functional environment.